untoxa/gb-photo/README.md

 **[The latest release version may be downloaded here](https://github.com/untoxa/gb-photo/releases/latest/)**.

-**[More recent builds may be fownloaded from CI](https://github.com/untoxa/gb-photo/actions)** under the "Build and package ROM" link (you must be logged into github to download build artifacts).
+**[More recent builds may be downloaded from the CI](https://github.com/untoxa/gb-photo/actions)** under the "Build and package ROM" link (you must be logged into github to download the build artifacts).
 Please note, that those are development builds and may not be properly tested and thus contain imcomplete features or bugs, use them on your own risk.

 This project requires the reflashable Game Boy Camera cart.
 PCB's and build instructions may be found [here](https://github.com/HDR/Gameboy-Camera-Flashcart/).
 Additionnaly, a generic flashable cartridge is necessary to remote control the camera via serial cable.